mclenburg/plutoTV-tvheadend/README.md

 So far, there are still short interruptions when advertising starts or ends.

 I recommend using the --usebash variant because it allows easy adjustments to the ffmpeg options without losing the channel assignment in tvheadend.
+If installed, the --usebash-option will use streamlink combined with ffmpeg to read the stream.

 ## install used modules